hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

       elapses.
-This again prevents a malicious user from running multiple instances of the enclave to create multiple WaitCertificates (each with a different nonce) resulting in different WaitCertId digests and selecting the one that would result in the lowest duration for a new WaitTimer.
+This again prevents a malicious user from running multiple instances of the enclave to create multiple WaitCertificates (each with a different nonce) resulting in different WaitCertId digests and selecting the one that would result in the lowest duration of its next WaitTimer.

    #.
 A monotonic counter with id MCID is created at the same time PPK and PSK
       are generated and the triple (MCID, PPK, PSK) is encrypted using AES-GCM